tianjianl/tianjianl/README.md

 ### Hi there 👋
 My name is Tianjian Li.
 I have received my B.A. in Mathematics and Computer Science from New York University.
-I will be pursuing a M.S. degree at Johns Hopkins University starting from fall 2022.
+I am now pursuing a M.S. degree at Johns Hopkins University.

 I am currently doing research on cross-lingual transfer under the supervision of Prof. [Kenton Murray](https://kentonmurray.com/).
 My research interests mainly span natural language processing and deep learning.
 Currently focusing on NLP under multilingual settings, I aim to design more resource efficient algorithms for
 - Improving the perform zero-shot cross-lingual transferability of multilingual models;